AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 This divides the Cumulative analysis in (3) by the number of users in each cohort group.
 It shows the average lifetime contribution (often average lifetime revenue) per cohort member at each period in the cohort's life.
 For example, the average lifetime revenue after 6 months of users that joined in June.

 **Percent of First Value (show first value)**
-This analyzes the aggregate cohort contribution at a specific time in a cohort’s life cycle as a percentage of their contribution in the first period.
+This analyzes the aggregate cohort contribution at a specific time in a cohort's life cycle as a percentage of their contribution in the first period.
 For example, the month 6 revenue divided by the month 1 revenue of users that joined in June.

 **Percent of First Value (hide first value)**
 This is the same as the perspective above, except that the first time period value of 100% is hidden.

 ## Wrapping up {#finish}

 The Cohort Builder is currently optimized for grouping users by a common **cohort date**.
-You might be interested in grouping the users by a similar activity or attribute - if that’s the case, we would love to help!
-We recommend checking out [this tutorial on qualitative cohorts](../data-analyst/dev-reports/create-qual-cohort-analysis.md) to get started.
+You might be interested in grouping the users by a similar activity or attribute - if that's the case, we would love to help!
+We recommend checking out [this tutorial on qualitative cohorts](../dev-reports/create-qual-cohort-analysis.md) to get started.